romulus-focsaneanu/Archlinux/README.md

 ### Description

 This README contains the steps I do to install and configure a fully-functional Arch Linux installation containing a KDE-Plasma desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all my preferred applications and utilities.
-The shell scripts, arch.sh and post_install.sh, in this repo allow the entire process to be automated.
+This two simple scripts, arch.sh and post_install.sh written in the Bash shebang programming language in this repo, allow the entire process to be automated.

 * Desktop environment KDE-Plasma.
 * Partitions layout designed for a 512 GB NVMe drive.
 If your nvme drive is smaller or bigger than 512 GB, adjust the size of /home partition as required from arch.sh line 18